njmayes/streamline-cpp/README.md

 as well as my C++20 Dear ImGui wrapper [imgui-cpp](https://github.com/amayesingnathan/imgui-cpp).

-This core framework combined with various other common bits of code and ideas, such as Rust-style Result types complete with a form of basic pattern matching and Do notation, or C# style enumerable types, provides a selection of tools to save time rewriting application boilerplate code and reusing code ideas in different places.
+This core framework combined with various other common bits of code and ideas, such as Rust-style Result types complete with a form of basic pattern matching and Do notation, or a runtime reflection system, provides a selection of tools to save time rewriting application boilerplate code and reusing code ideas in different places.

 ### Dependencies